AyloSrd/evento-react/README.md

 ## Experimental Hook

-`useExpCreateEvento` hook is an experimental hook, similar to Svelte'e `createEventDispatcher`, as it doesn't take any arguments when called (in TypeScript though, you have to pass the Props type as Generic type); it will produce an event dispatcher like `useCreateEvento`.
+`useExpCreateEvento` hook is an experimental hook, similar to Svelte'e `createEventDispatcher`, as it doesn't take any arguments when called (in TypeScript though, you have to pass the Props type as Generic type); it will behave exactly like `useCreateEvento`, producing an event dispatcher.
 We suggest you use the standard hook for big projects, as we cannot grant that `useExpCreateEvento` will work with future React verisons.
 Nonetheless, it may come in handy in some cases, for instance if you pass destructured props to your component.
 ```tsx
 export const Peach = ({ isBowserNear, shouldSaveMario }: PeachProps) => {